richardcom/tp/docs/DeveloperGuide.md

 **Use case: UC10 - Get usage times of a book**

 **MSS**
-  1. User requests to get the usage times of a book and input book title.
+  1. User requests to get the usage times of a book and input index/book title/book isbn.
   2. IntelliBrary tells the user the usage times of the certain book.

 **Extensions**